 One team project with 3 people per team.
-One team leader per project.
+One team lead per project.
 Project will involve OO design and GUI programming.
-Project should include task planning and tasks assignment for each team member.
-The project details will be posted in separate document.
-The deadline for each project milestone can be found in Course Schedule section below.
+The project details will be posted later.

-At the end of the project, each team member should submit the report explaining his/her own contribution and peer evaluation describing the contribution of your team members.
+At the end of the project, each team member should submit the report explaining its own contribution and peer evaluation describing the contribution of your team members.